 After graduating from UC Davis before he was of drinking age he found himself working at J Winery in Sonoma County and often fielded questions about the legality of being able to work in a wine cellar because of his age (yes its legal!).
 During a ten year period he furthered his wine education with wide variety of wine jobs ranging from in the cellar work to executive work at Gallo to becoming an expert on barrels and barrel aging.
 His focus has always been and will be to make great wine and learn and improve each and every year.

 Much of their wine is distributed direct via a mailing list and for obvious reasons their wine has select distribution in New York and New Jersey.

-For die-hard Napa wine lovers who find them themselves with some time to kill in New Jersey – consider a stop by their tasting room in the cute town of Red Bank – right downtown at 43A Broad Street.
-This tasting room opened in 2013 and we had been itching to stop by ever since we heard that Anthony had opened it.
+For die-hard Napa wine lovers who find them themselves with some time to kill in New Jersey – consider making an appointment at their latest tasting room in Long Branch, New Jersey.
+Their old tasting room in the cute town of Red Bank, NJ initially opened in 2013 but has since closed down.

-It is about one hour and 15 minutes by train from Newark International Airport to the Red Bank Train Station – and then about a 12-15 minute walk to the actual tasting room.
+It is about one hour and 45 minutes by train from Newark International Airport to the Long Branch train stop (which is then about a 15 minute walk to the tasting room) or if traffic is light about 1 hour by car.
 Several flights are available with the option to pair with cheeses or chocolates.